-Petroleum Engineering Summer Field Sessions
+Petroleum Engineering Summer Sessions

 Two summer sessions, one after the completion of the sophomore year and one after the junior year, are important parts of the educational experience.
 The first is a two-week session designed to introduce the student to the petroleum industry.
+Various career opportunities are highlighted as well as showing petroleum field and office operations and geology.
+In addition, students are indoctrinated in health, safety, and environmental awareness.
 Petroleum Engineering, a truly unique and exciting engineering discipline, can be experienced by visiting petroleum operations.
-Historically, the areas visited have included Europe, Alaska, Canada, the U.S. Gulf Coast, California, and the Midcontinent Rocky Mountain Region.
+Historically, the areas visited have included Europe, Alaska, Canada, the U.S. Gulf Coast, California, the Midcontinent, the Northeast US, and the Rocky Mountain Region.

 The second two-week session, after the junior year, is an indepth study of the Rangely Oil Field and surrounding geology in Western Colorado.
 The Rangely Oil Field is the largest oil field in the Rocky Mountain region and has undergone primary, secondary, and enhanced recovery processes.
-Field trips in the area provide the setting for understanding the complexity of geologic systems and the environmental and safety issues in the context of reservoir development and management.
+Field work in the area provide the setting for understanding the complexity of geologic systems and the environmental and safety issues in the context of reservoir development and management.